obiba/mica-doc/web-user-guide/admin/content/dar.rst

 Application Form
 ----------------

 The web application form can be specified both in terms of schema and UI definition.
-See *Schema Form* `documentation <https://github.com/json-schema-form/angular-schema-form/blob/master/docs/index.md>`_ for more details.
+See `Schema Form documentation <http://schemaform.io/>`_ for more details.

-The *Preview* and *Model* tabs are informational only and can be used to preview the rendered form and the input data that will be collected.
+The *Preview* and *Model* tabs are informational only and can be used to respectively preview the rendered form and the input data that will be collected.

 Properties
 ~~~~~~~~~~